jasonkylefrank/Front-end-Curriculum/React/who-using-react.md

 They evaluated Ember.js, Angular.js, Knockout.js, Durandal, Rivets, and React.
 They chose React.
 They said that it "felt like a good solution to make debugging and understand data flows much easier and predictable".

 **Atlassian**, makers of Jira, BitBucket, and HipChat, also considered Angular and Ember.
 They [chose React](https://developer.atlassian.com/blog/2015/02/rebuilding-hipchat-with-react/) because they believed it had several advantages.
 A few they cited include:
+* Its focus on **Components**: they cited being able to share code with native clients
+* React's **Virtual DOM** speed
+* **Simplicity**: "The public API can be memorized in a day and once you've built your first component, it's easy to build the next one with confidence that it'll just work."
+* **Unidirectional data flow**: "The benefit of this is that you know exactly where your data is mutating, making it easier to test and maintain your app."
+* **Testability**: